majorsilence/Dev/_posts/2023-04-07-dotnet-development.md

 await loadTask
 ```

-The async and await pattern makes asynchronous programming easiser and feels more like sequential development.
+The async and await pattern makes asynchronous programming easier and feels more like sequential development.
 Good places for async/await is I/O bound work such as when making network calls.
 Much of the time is spent waiting for a response and the thread could be doing other work while waiting.
 Network calls such as database connections, commands, updates, inserts, selects, deletes, and stored procedure and functions executions should be run with async and await pattern.

 Another place async/await should be used is when making http calls.
 The example below demonstrates using async/await when using HttpClient to download a web site front page.
+In an asp.net core application IHttpClientFactory should be used to create an HttpClient.

 ```cs
 using System;